Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 # Finalising a Structure

 ## Before Writing a Final CIF
 The bonds to hydrogen atoms are not automatically included in the CIF.
 Type htab in the command-line -- this will print detail of any hydrogen bonds that are found on the screen and include appropriate instructions relating to them into the refinement mode; you then need to refine the structure again to get these values in the CIF.
-Note that htab takes two default parameters, type help htab to find out more about this.
+Note that htab takes two default parameters, type `CODE help htab` to find out more about this.

 If a full analysis of torsion angles is required, click on editins to open the .ins file header.
 Type CONF on a separate line somewhere below the UNIT line.